 "My fathers, Ossian, trace my steps; my deeds are pleasant to their eyes.
-Wherever I come forth to battle, on my field, are their columns of mist.
+Wherever I come forth to battle, on my field are their columns of mist.
 But mine arm rescued the feeble; the haughty found my rage was fire.
 Never over the fallen did mine eye rejoice.
-For this, my fathers shall meet me, at the gates of their airy halls, tall, with robes of light, with mildly-kindled eyes.
+For this \, my fathers shall meet

+• The Celtic nations had some idea of rewards, and perhaps of punishments, after death.
+Those who behaved, in life, with bravery and virtue, were received, with joy, to me, at the gates of their airy halls, tall, with robes of light, with mildly-kindled eyes.
 But, to the proud in arms, they are darkened moons in heaven, which send the fire of night red-wandering over their face.

-^{} The Cellic nations had some idea of rewards, and perhaps of punishments, after death.
-Those who behaved, in life, with bravery and virtue, were received, with joy, to the airy halls of their fathers; but the dark in soul, to use the expression of the poet, were spurned away from the habitution of heroes, to wan-

 "Father of heroes, Trenmor, dweller of eddying winds!
 I give thy spear to Ossian, let thine eye rejoice.
-Thee have I seen, at times, bright from between thy clouds; so appear to my son, when he is to lift the spear: then shall he remember thy mighty deeds, though thou art now but a blast."
+Thee have I seen, at times, bright from between thy clouds; so appear to my son, when he is to lift the spear : then shall he remember thy mighty deeds, though thou art now but a blast."

 He gave the spear to my hand, and raised, at once, a stone on high, to speak to future times, with its grey head of moss.
-Beneath he placed a sword in earth, and one bright boss from his shield.
-Dark in thought, a-while, he bends: his words, at length, came forth.

-"When thou, O stone, shall moulder down, and lose thee, in the moss of years, then shall the traveller come, and whistling pass away.
-Thou know'st not, feeble man, that fame once shone on Moi-lena.
-Here Fingal resigned his spear, after the last of his fields.
-Pass away, thou empty shade! in thy voice there is no renown.
-Thou dwellest by some peaceful der on all the winds.
-Another opinion which prevailed in those times, tended not a little to make individuals enuolus to excel one another in martial atchievements.
-It was thought, that, in the hall of clouds, every one had a seat, raised above others, in proportion as he excelled them, in valour, when he lived.
+Beneath he placed a sword \ in earth, and one bright boss from his the airy halls of their fathers; but the dark in soul, to use the expression of the poct, were spurned away from the habitation of heroes, to wander on all the winds.
+Another opinion which prevailed in those times, tended not a little to make individuals emulous to excel one another in martial atchievements.
+It was thought, that, in the hall of clouds, every one had a seat, raised above others, in proportion as he excelled them in valour when he lived.

-There are some stones still to be seen in the north, which were erected as memorials of some remarkable transactions between the ancient chiefs.
+\ There are some stones still to be seen in the north, which were erected as memorials of some remarkable transactions between the ancient chiefs.
 There are generally found, beneath them, some pieces of arms, and a bit of half-burnt wood.
 The cause of placing the last there is not mentioned in tradition.